1137423918/LS-DETR/README.md

 * mmengine: 0.9.0

 ## Environment configuration
-1. Run `pip uninstall ultralytics` to uninstall the ultralytics library installed in the environment
+1. Run `pip uninstall ultralytics` to uninstall the ultralytics library installed in the environment.

 2. To use the official CLI runtime, install the ultralytics library by running `python setup.py develop`.

-3. Refer to requirements.txt for additional packages
+3. Refer to requirements.txt for additional packages.